rams3sh/cowin4all/README.md

 # cowin4All

+# [DISCLAIMER: THIS REPOSITORY IS NO LONGER MAINTAINED.
+USE IT AT YOUR OWN RISK ]

 cowin4all is a framework to automate booking of vaccine slot in CoWin.

 cowin4all SDK refers to the code present in `cowin4all/cown4all_sdk` folder.